jlduan/fba/examples/cell_surface_protein_labeling/PRJNA393315/tutorial.md

 ## Barcode extraction

-The length of cell and feature barcodes are all identical (16 and 6, respectively).
-And based on qc results, the distributions of staring and ending positions of cell and feature barcodes are very uniform.
+The lengths of cell and feature barcodes are all identical (16 and 6, respectively).
+And based on qc results, the distributions of starting and ending positions of cell and feature barcodes are very uniform.
 Search ranges are set to `0,16` on read 1 and `0,6` on read 2.
-One mismatches for cell and feature barcodes (`-cb_m`, `-cf_m`) are allowed.
-And by default, three ambiguous nucleotides (Ns) for read 1 and read2 (`-cb_n`, `-cf_n`) are allowed.
+One mismatch for cell and feature barcodes (`-cb_m`, `-cf_m`) are allowed.
+And by default, three ambiguous nucleotides (Ns) for read 1 and read 2 (`-cb_n`, `-cf_n`) are allowed.

 ```shell
 $ fba extract \